ENTER THE 6633 ARCTIC ULTRA

 Select your distance…

 On placing your entry (deposit or in full) we will send you confirmation of your place in the 2019 event together with an entry form/waiver to complete and return.

-Your race entry will include the planned accommodation during the journey to the start at both Dawson and Eagle Plains and for those returning from Tuktoyaktuk, the accommodation at Eagle Plains after the 380 mile race (excluding food and drink).
+Your race entry will include accommodation from leaving Whitehorse to the start at Eagle Plains and for those returning from Tuktoyaktuk, the accommodation at Eagle Plains after the 380 mile race (excluding food and drink).

 However, if as a 120 mile athlete you wish to remain with the event until the conclusion of the 380 mile race and consequently return with the race convoy to Whitehorse by road, please do contact us directly to discuss.
 It is possible to do so, but there will be an additional charge of £250.
 Staying with the race to its conclusion does mean you will get to see the Ice Road in its full glory, will allow you time to possibly go Dog Sledding in Inuvik, enable you to see Tuktoyaktuk on the banks of the Arctic Ocean, more opportunity to see the Northern Lights, which in past years have had their most spectacular displays whilst in Tuk and to enjoy the incredible friendship that forms every year between the whole group.
 The race and the racers still competing still remain the priority, but you will continue along the race route using the same facilities (good and bad, comfortable and uncomfortable, cold and warm) as the organiser and race(rs) will be using.

 From the time of booking until September 30th all cancelled bookings will be subject to a £500 cancellation charge.
 From October 1st to January 31st all cancelled bookings will be subject to a £1000 cancellation charge.
 From February 1st to February 28th all cancelled bookings will be subject to a £2000 cancellation charge.
 After the 1st March cancelled bookings or non attendance at the race will result in a 100% of the entry fee cancellation charge.